RosameliaCarioni/TEN-Agent/README.md

 [TEN Agent](https://agent.theten.ai) is the core technology driving Well Linked’s interactive AI-powered conversations.
 It demonstrates multimodal capabilities in speech, text, and reasoning using the TEN Framework and OpenAI Realtime API.

 ## Installation and Setup Guide
 This section will guide you through setting up Well Linked locally using the TEN Framework.

+## Branch Information
+The main working branch for this repository is `junction`.
+Please make sure to base all contributions and pull requests on the `junction` branch.

 ### Prerequisites